pa2si/tortuga/README.md

-v 0.17.2
+v 0.17.3

 What's new:

-- all events page: Events now have dates and mobile version now has two rolls
+- single Event page background for image now gray-100
+- no scale anymore on hover of single event image

 Done: